SethClydesdale/forumactif-messenger/README.md

 ## Under Development
-FAIM is still under development and in the planning phase, so it is not yet ready for production.
+Forumactif Messenger is still under development and in the planning phase, so it is not yet ready for production.
 You can however, install the application on your forum for testing purposes to provide feedback to us.
 You can also help contribute to the project if you like as well.

 Follow the steps below to install this application for testing.
 1. Go to your forumotion forum.
 2. Go to Admin Panel > Modules > JavaScript Codes Management > Create a new script.
 3. Set the placement as **In all the pages** and paste [this code](https://github.com/SethClydesdale/forumactif-messenger/blob/master/fam.js) as the contents.
-4. Save and you can now test FAIM. (it'll be a little chat bubble in the bottom right-hand corner)
+4. Save the script, and you can now use and test Forumactif Messenger. (it'll be a little chat bubble in the bottom right-hand corner of your screen)

-Checkout [**config**](https://github.com/SethClydesdale/forumactif-messenger/wiki/Config) for info on modifying this plugin.
+Check out [**config**](https://github.com/SethClydesdale/forumactif-messenger/wiki/Config) for info on modifying this plugin.

 ### To do list